joker-eph/githubmove/GitHubMove.rst

 Why GitHub?
 -----------

-..
-  Note: Since LLVM is primarily an American project, we should probably use the American convention of referring to corporations as singular ("GitHub provides," rather than "GitHub provide").

 GitHub, like GitLab and BitBucket, provides free code hosting for open source projects.
 Any of these could replace the code-hosting infrastructure that we have today.